MaryAngelique/Drum-Machine/README.md

 </head>
 <body>
     <div class="react-and-redux">
-        <h1>Random Quote Machine</h1>
+        <h1>Drum Machine</h1>
-        <p>Objective: Build an app that is functionally similar to this: https://random-quote-machine.freecodecamp.rocks/.
+        <p>Objective: Build an app that is functionally similar to this: https://drum-machine.freecodecamp.rocks/.

 Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.